iamdevonbutler/mongorules/README.md

 *Note: if setting properties on an array of objects or an array of arrays of objects, the following properties will have no effect; they can, however, be set on an object's fields: 'notNull', 'type', 'trim', 'lowercase', 'sanitize', 'denyXSS', and 'dateFormat'.*

 ## Document validation
-Document validation will occur on `insert()`, `update()`, and `save()` operations and enforce the rules declared in your schemas.
+Document validation will occur on `insert()`, `update()`, and `findAndModify()` operations and enforce the rules declared in your schemas.
 As w/ mongodb query errors, document validation failures will throw document validation errors if custom error handlers are not provided.

 *See the [Error handling](#error-handling) section to learn more about handling document validation errors.*